 Textbooks and websites often divide communication into separate types, such as "Narrative," "Descriptive," "Analytical" or "Argumentative" (e.g. Purdue OWL).
 Some books present as many as 8 or even more categories of communication (Schnorenberg, 2013).

-However, in a practical sense, it is very difficult to communicate without making arguments, and arguments are important for constructing scientific understanding (Erduran et al., 2004).
+However, in a practical sense, it is very difficult to communicate without making arguments (Erduran et al., 2004).
 We always communicate based on a particular set of assumptions and values.
 Moreover, successful communication involves transferring information to someone else, which changes their thinking or perspective (Day and Gastel, 2011).
 Therefore, communication involves changing someone's thinking to accept new information predicated on our assumptions and values (which is a reasonable definition for making a persuasive argument; Mirriam Webster Dictionary).

-If we accept the premise that most communication (including scientific communication) is fundamentally argumentative, we can move on to the question: How can we make effective arguments?
+If we accept the premise that much communication (including scientific communication) is fundamentally argumentative, we can move on to the question: How can we make effective arguments?

 Over 2,000 years ago, Aristotle proposed three basic strategies for making compelling arguments (i.e. "Rhetoric;" Aristotle, ~350 BCE):

 PATHOS, appealing to the feelings or intuition of the audience, and